ALHROOBIX/Xenia-Dashboard/README.md

 ## Credits & Special Thanks

-The **Xenia Dashboard & Manager** stands on the shoulders of giants.
+The **Xenia Dashboard** stands on the shoulders of giants.
 This project is made possible thanks to the hard work of these communities:

 ### **The Emulation Pioneers**